top of page

 ‘Where All the Music Comes From’ released on 5th April 2021

 ‘Where all the Music Comes From’ is the opening track and was the first single from ‘Silver Linings’.
-Although initially written more than 10 years ago, the song was completely reinvented for Al’s latest project.
+Although initially written more than 15 years ago, the song was completely reinvented for his first solo project.
 Featuring hook-driven harmonica playing and layered with harmony, ‘Where all the Music Comes From’ is suggestive of the folk-rock scene of the late 1960s while viewing loss and the art of songwriting from more than one perspective.

 ‘The Voyage’ was the second single from ‘Silver Linings’.
 An infectious alt-folk song with an evocative, modern narrative, ‘The Voyage’ relates to some of the difficulties we encounter as we journey through life.